benhongh/meshquery/readme.md

 degree of parallelism can potentially be used improve the query performance if (and it is a big if) the mesh is incredibly complex.

+#API reference
+A doxygen configuration file (Doxyfile) is provided to generate API references.
+Execute doxygen at the project root directory to generate HTML reference documents.